mcdominik/website/src/content/posts/en/projects/advanced-link-redirecting-platform.md

 The platform uses a modern microservices-inspired architecture with clear separation between frontend and backend, optimized for scalability and performance.

+## Why Build a Custom Redirect Platform?

+Using third-party services like Bitly or generic QR generators often comes with monthly fees, rate limits, and data privacy concerns.
+By hosting this **open-source URL shortener** yourself, you gain:

+- **Full Data Ownership**: Keep your click analytics and user data private.
+- **Unlimited Redirections**: No caps on how many times a link can be scanned or clicked.
+- **Custom Domain Authority**: Serve links from your own domain to boost your brand's trust.
+- **IoT Flexibility**: Ideal for manufacturing and smart packaging where static QR codes need to point to dynamic, updateable resources (e.g., driver downloads or manuals).

 ## Use Cases

 - IoT device integration